Skip to main content

 White House Correspondent, MSNBC Political Analyst, D.C.
 Bureau Chief for Black Press USA

-She is one of only three African Americans in the Association's over 100-year history to serve on its board.
-She is also an esteemed member of the National Press Club.
-In 2015, Ms. Ryan was nominated for an NAACP Image Award (Outstanding Literary Work - Debut Author) for her first book.
+Ryan is one of only three African Americans in the White House Correspondents' Association's century-long history to serve on its board and is a proud member of the National Press Club.
+In 2015, she received an NAACP Image Award nomination for her debut book and has since authored several acclaimed works.

 headshot